 Magnasco received important commissions in Milan from Giovanni Francesco Arese (who owned at least twenty-two of Magnasco's paintings) and other prominent families.
 The Milanese enjoyed Magnasco's unusual subjects, which highlighted both issues of social reform and contemporary social ills.
 Included among these were scenes of catechism, monastic life, ceremonies and rituals of Jewish and protestant sects, brigands or beggars, the treatment of prisoners, and ceremonies of witches and devils.
 In the first decade of the eighteenth century Magnasco moved to Florence, where he was an intimate of Grand Prince Ferdinando and his court.
 The Medici circle, in fact, provided the majority of his commissions.
 When Magnasco returned to Milan around 1709, his success continued with distinguished requests from the Austrian governor (1719-1725), Gerolamo di Colloredo, for a series of paintings concerning life among the capuchins and other religious sects.

 Returning to Genoa around 1735, however, Magnasco found that the concerns of cultivated Milanese and Florentine aristocrats, those who sympathized with the religious reformers and the writers of picaresque novels, were not shared by patrons in his native city.
 During the last decade and a half of his life (1735-1749), Magnasco's style--which, Ratti writes, was condemned as "worthless" and "ridiculous"--and subject matter encountered a resistant audience in Genoa.
 Nonetheless, Magnasco continued to paint until an advanced age [perhaps for Lombard clients] and held forth with students and amateurs even when he was no longer able to wield his brushes.
 Although Magnasco had collaborators and assistants throughout his career, there were few real students who carried on his stylistic or iconographic innovations after his death in Genoa in 1749.
 Among the artists identified as followers of Magnasco are Ciccio Napoletano and Coppa Milanese, about whom little is known.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Ratti, Carlo Giuseppe and Raffaele Soprani.
 Le vite de'pittori, scultori ed architetti genovesi.
 2 vols.
 Genoa, 1769: 2:155-162.